Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Proofs of robust pricing with two and three prices

-This section develops some first robust pricing insights, focusing on two scenarios: when the seller is aware of either the exact value or the maximum value of the standard deviation.
-We demonstrate that the optimal robust pricing strategy involves choosing one of two prices, as outlined in Propositions \ref{theorem_s} and \ref{theorem_h}.
-These propositions play a pivotal role in Section~\ref{sec:three}, where we extend our analysis to the broader context of knowing the standard deviation falls within a specified interval.
-In this case, three candidate prices emerge for the optimal pricing strategy.
+This section serves a dual purpose: proving the main pricing theorems and developing further robust pricing insights.
+We begin by examining two scenarios: one in which the seller knows the exact value (Section~\ref{secupiv}) and another where the seller is aware only of the maximum value of the standard deviation (Section~\ref{secupiv2}).
+In both cases, we show that the optimal robust pricing strategy involves selecting one of two prices, as formalized in Propositions \ref{theorem_s} and \ref{theorem_h}.
+These results are instrumental in extending the analysis to the more general setting where the standard deviation lies within a specified interval.
+The optimal strategy involves three candidate prices, as established in Theorems~\ref{3pthm} and \ref{general_jump_in_words}, proven in Sections~\ref{ProofT1} and \ref{ProofT2}.